-HPTN 052 was a multicontinental trial that enrolled 1,763 HIV-serodiscordant couples in which the HIVinfected partner was ART naive with CD4 count 350 cells/mm3 to 550 cells/mm3 at enrollment.
-The study compared immediate ART with delayed therapy (i.e., not started until CD4 count <250 cells/mm3) for the HIV-infected partner.2 At study entry, 98% of the participants were in heterosexual monogamous relationships.
+Most significantly, the multi-continental HPTN 052 trial enrolled 1,763 HIV-serodiscordant couples in which the HIV-infected partner was ART naive with a CD4 count of 350 to 550 cells/mm3 at enrollment to compare the effect of immediate ART versus delayed therapy (not started until CD4 count <250 cells/mm3) on HIV transmission to the HIV-infected partner.2 At study entry, 97% of the participants were in heterosexual monogamous relationships.
 All study participants were counseled on behavioral modification and condom use.
-Twentyeight linked HIV transmission events were identified during the study period, but only 1 event occurred in the early therapy arm.
-This 96% reduction in transmission associated with early ART was statistically significant (HR 0.04, 95% CI: 0.01-0.27, P < 0.001).
-These results show that early ART is more effective at preventing transmission of HIV than all other behavioral and biomedical prevention interventions studied to date, including condom use, male circumcision, vaginal microbicides, HIV vaccination, and pre-exposure prophylaxis.
-This study, as well as other observational studies and modeling analyses showing a decreased rate of HIV transmission in serodiscordant heterosexual couples following the introduction of ART, demonstrate that suppression of viremia in ART-adherent patients with no concomitant sexually transmitted diseases (STDs) substantially reduces the risk of transmission of HIV.^{3, 134-138} HPTN 052 was conducted in heterosexual couples and not in populations at risk of transmission via homosexual exposure or needle sharing, but the prevention benefits of effective ART presumably apply to these populations as well.
-Therefore, the Panel recommends that ART be offered to patients who are at risk of transmitting HIV to sexual partners.
-(The strength of this recommendation varies according to mode of sexual transmission: AI for heterosexual transmission and AIII for male-to-male and other modes of sexual transmission.)
-Clinicians should discuss with patients the potential individual and public health benefits of therapy and the need for adherence to the prescribed regimen and counsel patients that ART is not a substitute for condom use and behavioral modification and that ART does not protect against other STDs (also see Preventing Secondary Transmission of HIV).
+Twenty-eight linked HIV transmission events were identified during the study period, but only 1 event occurred in the early therapy arm.
+This 96% reduction in transmission associated with early ART was statistically significant (HR 0.04; 95% CI, 0.01-0.27; P <0.001).
+These results show that early ART is more effective at preventing transmission of HIV than all other behavioral and biomedical prevention interventions studied.
+This study, as well as other observational studies and modeling analyses showing a decreased rate of HIV transmission among serodiscordant heterosexual couples following the introduction of ART, demonstrate that suppression of viremia in ART-adherent patients with no concomitant sexually transmitted diseases (STDs) substantially reduces the risk of transmission of HIV.^{3,144,145,147-149} HPTN 052 was conducted in heterosexual couples and not in populations at risk of transmission via homosexual exposure or needle sharing.
+In addition, in this clinical trial, adherence to ART was well supported and near complete.
+However, the prevention benefits of effective ART observed in HPTN 052 can reasonably be presumed to apply broadly.
+Therefore, the Panel recommends that ART be offered to patients who are at risk of transmitting HIV to sexual partners (the strength of this recommendation varies according to mode of sexual transmission: AI for heterosexual transmission and AIII for male-to-male and other modes of sexual transmission).
+Clinicians should discuss with patients the potential individual and public health benefits of therapy and the need for adherence to the prescribed regimen and counsel patients that ART is not a substitute for condom use and behavioral modification and that ART does not protect against other STDs (see Preventing Secondary Transmission of HIV).